You have to release them both, your kids and your ex, and let them fly.

 She replied.
-“That’s great to hear, because my parents were real assholes to each other after the divorce.
+“That’s great to hear because my parents were real assholes to each other after the divorce.
 And all it did was make me and my siblings want to get as far away from them as possible when we left the house.
-None of us are close with my parents.”
+None of us are close to my parents.”

 The Three Immutable Laws of Positive Co-Parenting: